 In this article we will answer the commonly asked question…

-‘how to clean fridge without turning it off?’
+‘how do I clean a fridge without turning it off?’

 The fridge is likely to be the most used of all kitchen appliances.
 Its a good idea to have a good look around your fridge every time you pop in there to get something out.
 Its also one of the main areas we cover in our end of tenancy cleaning when deep cleaning the kitchen.